Minimax-Regret Sample Selection in Randomized Experiments: Case Study: A COVID-19 Vaccine Trial

 the maximum expected regret using the DM estimator with a joint decision, and

 the maximum expected regret using the DM estimator with group-level decisions under an egalitarian utility function, respectively.

 Table \ref{tab:covid_worst} presented the minimax sample allocations as well as their worst-case performances under different decision paradigms.
 We first highlight that different decision paradigms result in significantly distinct sample selections.
-The Egalitarian approach allocates a substantial portion of the sample to the older group (i.e., the group with a larger anticipated variance and a smaller weight).
+The egalitarian and the Neyman approaches allocate a substantial portion of the sample to the older group (i.e., the group with a larger anticipated variance and a smaller weight), with the egalitarian selection being more extreme.
 In contrast, both the minimax and the proportional selections prioritize the younger group that possesses a large weight, with the latter assigning it a higher number of samples.
 Moreover, it is evident that the minimax-regret sample selections are indeed regret minimax, and they consistently outperform the other sample allocations with respect to the specific worst-case scenarios defined by their targeting decision paradigms.
 Meanwhile, extreme selections that allocate all samples to one group result in unbounded worst case regret.
 Furthermore, when the policy-maker expects to make a single decision for the entire population, any sample selection other than proportional selection may result in arbitrarily bad decisions.
 Nevertheless, proportional selection's performance deteriorates when group-level decisions are permitted, particularly when the policy-maker prioritizes the utility in the worst-off group.